I’m going to begin this guitar blog post by talking about automobiles. Stay with me here…

 This is probably the main reason you want setup, and definitely the part of the process that yields the greatest gains.
 This job makes the action of the strings over the neck as sweet as possible, and will involve some or all of the following procedures;

 Truss rod adjustment: Most steel string guitars have a metal rod inside the length of the neck, designed to counteract the string tension and keep the neck straight.
 This is usually adjustable at the headstock end of an electric guitar (beneath a cover) or within the body of an acoustic guitar at the body/neck joint.
+We have article dedicated to truss rod adjustment you can check it out.

 Bridge adjustment: This adjusts the height of the bridge, and consequently the string height above the frets on the neck.
 Usually do-able by adjusting screws on an electric guitar; with an acoustic, it’s achieved by sanding or shimming the bridge saddle.
 And with a Floyd-Rose style floating bridge – every guitar technicians’ nemesis – it’s done through delicately balancing the weight of the strings against the tremolo system spring tension while using a lot of bad languages and probably making some kind of deal with the devil…